 Cycling in Transylvania is one of the best ways to uncover this beautiful region of Romania.
 Whether you’ll cycle for a couple of days or only for a few hours, you’ll have a lot of fun and one of the most original travel experiences of your life.
-You can choose from the over 200 km of marked trails in Podisul Tarnavelor and Hartibaciu, a vast area of traditional Saxon villages, fortified churches, mouth-watering dishes and a slow-paced lifestyle hard to find somewhere else.
+You can choose from the over 200 km of marked trails in Podisul Tarnavelor and Hartibaciu, a vast area of traditional Saxon villages, fortified churches, mouth-watering dishes, and a slow-paced lifestyle hard to find somewhere else.

 This is for sure one of the most scenic trails if you’re planning to go cycling in Transylvania.
 Departing from Sighisoara, you’ll go on a steep hill up to the Breite plateau where you’ll see centuries-old oak trees before descending on a splendid forest trail to Stejareni, the first village on your way.

 The route continues partly on paved and gravel roads, but you’ll spend most of your time biking through forests and meadows covered with almost endless views of wildflowers.
-In Cris you can stop for refreshment at the small village shop across the medieval Bethlen Castle.
+In Cris, you can stop for refreshments at the small village shop across the medieval Bethlen Castle.
 Your next stop is Malancrav, a true landmark of the Saxon heritage of Transylvania where you can visit the local fortified church and the many talented local artisans.

 You can rent a bike in Sighisoara.